fbpx

 Santa Ana Probate FAQs

-Probate is typically necessary in Santa Ana when the deceased person owned assets solely in their name, such as real estate, bank accounts, or vehicles, with a total value exceeding $166,250.
+Probate is generally needed when a deceased individual owned assets solely in their name, such as real estate, bank accounts, or vehicles, with a total value exceeding $166,250.

-Assets that go through probate in Santa Ana include real estate solely owned by the deceased, bank accounts, investment accounts, vehicles, and other valuable property held solely in the deceased person’s name.
+Assets that typically require probate include real estate solely owned by the deceased, bank and investment accounts without named beneficiaries, vehicles, and other valuable property held in their name alone.

 In probate proceedings in Santa Ana, the executor assumes the responsibility of identifying and notifying the deceased person’s creditors.
 Valid debts are settled using the estate’s assets, while any questionable claims can be contested or rejected.
 Managing debts and creditors is an integral part of the probate process.